Mental health initiatives

 Design thinking and social impact innovation

-The School of Social Work and VCU's da Vinci Center for Innovation are partnering on a series of introductory Design Thinking workshops for social work students in Spring 2025, culminating with VCU Design Thinking for Social Impact on April 7.
-The workshops will equip students with tools to address complex mental health challenges.
+The School of Social Work and VCU's da Vinci Center for Innovation partnered on a series of introductory Design Thinking workshops for social work students in Spring 2025, culminating with VCU Design Thinking for Social Impact.
+The workshops helped equip students with tools to address complex mental health challenges.

 "Design thinking" is a non-linear, iterative process to understand users, challenge assumptions, redefine problems and create innovative solutions to prototype and test.
 It is most useful to tackle ill-defined or unknown problems and involves five phases: Empathize, Define, Ideate, Prototype and Test1.